Screening location include Battery and Central parks, and Meerendal Wine Estate

 The Royal Hotel in Riebeek Kasteel

-Journey out to South African olive country for a spot of tea and tradition at one of Riebeek Kasteel’s colonial treasures.
+Journey out to the South African olive country for a spot of tea and tradition at one of Riebeek Kasteel’s colonial treasures.
 High tea at the Royal Hotel, a charming country outpost just an hour from Cape Town’s city centre, takes place every Saturday at 3:30pm.
 The regal affair demands that guests arrive dressed appropriately in smart casual wear.

 Drinks: An aromatic selection of loose leaf teas.

 Snacks: A smorgasbord of sweet and savoury delights.
 Guests can look forward to a buffet-style offering of delicate finger sandwiches, delectable quiches, heavenly tarts and decadent pastries.
-The carrot cake, with its light-as-air cream cheese, is a house specialty
+The carrot cake, with its light-as-air cream cheese, is a house speciality.

 33 Main Street | Riebeek Kasteel | +27 (0)22 448 1378

-Nigiro Tea Merchants
+Nigiro Tea Merchants in Claremont

 ‘Anytime is Tea Time’ at Origin Coffee Roasting & Nigiro Tea.
 Nigiro Tea Merchants is fast becoming synonymous with tea culture in Cape Town.
 Sit down in the calming space of the tea garden, and discover what all the fuss is about.